tytydraco/yessleep/out/I_didnt_follow_the_rules_Now_someone_is_coming_in_and_out_of_our_rental_house_while_we_sleep_tormenting_us.md

-Looking back, I should have trusted my instinct when I first saw it—*the symbols*.
-I should have followed the house rules.
-Now it’s too late, and they’re coming for us.
+I should have trusted my instinct and canceled the reservation when I first saw it—*the symbols*.
+I should have followed the house rules and never entered that room.

-**Arrival: Three Days Ago**
+••

-My wife and I reached our vacation rental in Flagstaff, AZ.
+My wife and I reached our vacation rental in the mountains.
 When we saw the listing, we knew it was “the one” for our long weekend getaway.
-A small guest house with a private entrance, green space, a deck, and a small backyard tucked against the pines.
+It was a small guest house with a private entrance, green space, a deck, and a small backyard tucked against the pines.
 The house is removed from downtown, yet only a short 15-minute drive to bars and restaurants.
 Perfect.